mrniko/netty-socketio-demo/README.md

 #Usage example

 1. Build or install Netty-socketio lib to your maven repository.
+   `mvn clean install`

 2. Switch to /server folder and build server by maven.

-3. Run server by follow command: mvn exec:java
+3. Run server by command
+   `mvn exec:java`

 4. Run client in browser, by opening* file /client/index.html

-* If you want to open index.html in Chrome browser you need to host it somewhere (nginx, for example), because of absence of "origin" http header in this case.
+* If you want to open index.html in Chrome browser you need to host it somewhere (nginx, for example), or page will not work due to absence of correct "origin" http header.

+#Demo scenarios

+By default you will run a chat which communcate with server via json objects.
+There are several demo scenarios available:

+ Class                                                  Web client page

+ com.corundumstudio.socketio.demo.ChatLuncher           /client/index.html

+ com.corundumstudio.socketio.demo.EventChatLuncher      /client/event-index.html

+ com.corundumstudio.socketio.demo.SslChatLuncher        /client/ssl-event-index.html

+You can select appropriate server luncher by command with `main.class` parameter:

+ `mvn exec:java -Dmain.class=com.corundumstudio.socketio.demo.SslChatLuncher`